antsalvador/JurisEst-gio/Analysis&Design.md

 1. On save, sends a PUT request with the changed fields.
 1. On delete, sends a DELETE request.

-1. 1.
-Page loads, fetches document via useFetch.
-2. 1.
-User edits fields; changes are stored in UpdateContext.
-3. 1.
-On save, sends a PUT request with the changed fields.
-4. 1.
-On delete, sends a DELETE request.

 # Export & Import page (Admin - Editar Acórdão)